PayButton/paybutton/docs/README.md

 <!-- tabs:end -->

-## can-edit
+## editable

-> **The ‘can-edit’ parameter specifies whether to provide an input for the user to be able to change the payment amount.**
+> **The ‘editable’ parameter specifies whether to provide an input for the user to be able to change the payment amount.**

 ?> This parameter is optional.
 Default value is false.
 Possible values are true or false.